Inbha005/EXP_06_CHARACTERISTICS-_OF-_E-PLANE_-TEE/README.md

 ## Aim

-To study and measure the characteristics of an H-plane tee.
+To study the characteristics of an E–plane tee (series tee) and to determine the power–division ratio between its collinear arms and the isolation between them.

 ## Apparatus Used